This Is a Photograph: Critical reception

 This Is a Photograph was met with critical acclaim.
-At Metacritic, which assigns a normalized rating out of 100 to reviews from professional publications, the album received an average score of 87, based on 10 reviews.
+At Metacritic, which assigns a normalized rating out of 100 to reviews from professional publications, the album received an average score of 87, based on 11 reviews.
 Aggregator AnyDecentMusic? gave it 8.1 out of 10, based on their assessment of the critical consensus.

+NME's Jordan Bassett gave the album a perfect 5-star rating, calling it an "epic ode to the fragility of life and the consequent need to cherish love, joy and family".
+Kat Bouza of Rolling Stone called This Is a Photograph "an album of emotional ephemera set to song" that is populated by "a cast of characters constantly adrift, grasping for emotional life rafts."
+Notably, she writes "the album hits its strongest points when Morby opens himself up to reckless abandon".

 Erin Osmon of Uncut gave the album a 9 out of 10 rating, writing, "With This Is a Photograph, he offers the wisest and most assured rendering of the Middle American vision he's been honing of late, one where Dylan-esque anti-singing narrates impassioned, earnest and earthen tales of family, place, love and heroes, and a crack band shakes the rafters."
-Fred Thomas of AllMusic wrote that Morby "reveals his fears, joys, and hopes with these songs in a way more direct and on the surface than any of his other albums."
+Ellen Johnson of Paste considered it the "convergence" of his entire discography, an album that showcases the breadth of his "talent and wisdom" whilst not overshadowing his previous work.
+Fred Thomas of AllMusic assessed the album as finding Morby at his most direct in vulnerability and that it featured more complex and "best-sounding" arrangements, concluding that these qualities make it "one of the best chapters in an already impressive catalog; one that finds a new artistic depth as it faces some of life's eternal concerns".
+Danny Eccleston of Mojo called it "a record that feels warmer, wiser and less forced than any of his albums so far."
+Brian Howe of Pitchfork wrote, "By infusing his artful folk-rock with the unfailingly pleasing sounds of vintage gospel and soul, Morby has made an ambitious record that proudly stands out in his sprawling catalog."